martiaco02/martiaco02/README.md

 # Hello, I'm Martina! 😊

 I'm interested in anything that's related to informatics and coding!
-I'm currently studying for the Master's Degree in Computer Engineering at the University of Pisa, Italy (@unipisa).
+I'm currently studying for the Master's Degree in Computer Engineering at the University of Pisa, Italy (@Unipisa).

 ## Education 🎓